local-optimum/openplanet-speedgraph/README.md

 **The ultimate real-time telemetry overlay for Trackmania!**

 Transform your racing analysis with comprehensive telemetry data visualization.
-This plugin provides professional-grade telemetry graphs that track your vehicle's performance metrics over time, perfect for competitive drivers, content creators, and anyone serious about improving their racing lines.
+This plugin provides vehicle telemetry graphs that track your vehicle's performance metrics over time, perfect for competitive drivers, content creators, and anyone serious about improving their racing lines.

 ## 🚀 **Key Features**